Reizeron/High-Rock-Zero/content/Books/Mystery of Talara.md

 #book #tes3
 by Mera Llykith
 ### Part I
 The year was 3E 405.
 The occasion was the millennial celebration of the founding of the Breton Kingdom of Camlorn.
-Every grand boulevard and narrow alley was strung with ==gold and purple== banners, some plain, some marked with the heraldic symbols of the Royal Family or the various principalities and dukedoms which were vassals of the King.
-Musicians played in the plazas great and small, and on every street corner was a new exotic entertainer: Redguard ==snake charmers==, Khajiiti acrobats, magicians of genuine power and those whose flamboyant skill was equally impressive if largely illusion.
+Every grand boulevard and narrow alley was strung with gold and purple banners, some plain, some marked with the heraldic symbols of the Royal Family or the various principalities and dukedoms which were vassals of the King.
+Musicians played in the plazas great and small, and on every street corner was a new exotic entertainer: Redguard snake charmers, Khajiiti acrobats, magicians of genuine power and those whose flamboyant skill was equally impressive if largely illusion.

 The sight that drew most of the male citizens of Camlorn was the March of Beauty.
-A thousand comely young women, brightly and provocatively dressed, danced their way down the ==long, wide main street== of the city, from the ==Temple of Sethiete to the Royal Palace==.
+A thousand comely young women, brightly and provocatively dressed, danced their way down the long, wide main street of the city, from the Temple of Sethiete to the Royal Palace.
 The menfolk jostled one another and craned their necks, picking their favorites.
 It was no secret that they were all prostitutes, and after the March and the Flower Festival that evening, they would be available for more intimate business.

 Gyna attracted much of the attention with her tall, curvaceous figure barely covered by strips of silk and her curls of flaxen hair specked with flower petals.
 In her late twenties, she wasn't the youngest of the prostitutes, but she was certainly one of the most desirable.
 It was clear by her demeanor that she was used to the lascivious glances, though she was far from jaded at the sight of the city in splendor.
 Compared to the ==squalid quarter of Daggerfall== where she made her home, Camlorn at the height of celebration seemed so unreal.
 And yet, what was even stranger was how, at the same time, familiar it all looked, though she had never been there before.